phoenixframework/phoenix_live_dashboard/guides/metrics.md

 | `summary`         | `Line`, recording individual measurement using time scale |
 | `distribution`    | (Coming Soon) `Line`, recording measurement in individual buckets using time scale |

-Those are hardcoded and not configured at the moment.
+Those are hardcoded and not configurable at the moment.

+### Reporter options

+Reporter options can be given to each metric as an option.
+For example:

+    counter("my_app.counter", reporter_options: [...])

+The following reporter options are available to the dashboard:

+  * `:group` - configures the group the metric belongs to.
+By default the group is the first part of the name.
+For example, `counter("my_app.counter")` defaults to group "my_app"